Residential Storm Damage

 Adjuster Inspection (We Attend)

 The carrier's adjuster schedules an on-site inspection — typically 3–10 days post-event, longer after named storms.
-Brown's Roofing attends at no charge, walks the damage with the adjuster, and ensures the full scope is captured.
-Adjusters scoping alone routinely miss damage we've documented.
+Brown's Roofing attends at no charge and walks the roof with the adjuster to point out the damage we've already documented, so nothing we recorded gets overlooked.
+The adjuster determines the covered scope.

 Claim Approval & Scope Finalization

 Carrier issues the claim approval with covered scope, depreciation calculation, and recoverable depreciation terms.
-We review with you, identify any scope items that should be re-discussed with the carrier, and finalize the repair scope including any out-of-pocket upgrades you elect.
+We review the repair scope with you so the repair plan matches what the carrier approved and finalize the repair scope including any out-of-pocket upgrades you elect.
+If you have questions about the carrier's scope decision, we can refer you to a public adjuster or attorney.

 Repair to Claim Scope + Optional Upgrades

-We complete the repair or replacement to manufacturer specification, document the work for the carrier's recoverable-depreciation submission, and capture before-and-after photos for your records.
+We complete the repair or replacement to manufacturer specification, document the completed work and capture before-and-after photos for your records — for you to submit to your carrier if it requests proof of completion.
 Class 4 / FORTIFIED upgrades during claim work commonly capture additional insurance discounts on next renewal.

 Why Choose Us for Storm Work